UrmiaCTF/UCTF-2023/README.md

 Each challenge is designed to test different skills and knowledge areas within cybersecurity and computer science.

-## Scoreboard
+## Scoreboard 🏅

-View the final scoreboard and rankings for UCTF 2023 on [website link].
+View the final scoreboard and rankings for UCTF 2023 on [CTFTime](https://ctftime.org/event/2067).

-## Challenges Table
+## Challenges Table 🎯

 | Challenge Title       | Challenge Category | Challenge Score | Challenge Flag    | Official Description/Write-up Link           |
 |-----------------------|--------------------|-----------------|-------------------|---------------------------------------------|